oroinc/documentation/user/back-office/products/master-catalog/index.rst

 10. In the **SEO** section, fill in the following details to help search engines show your master catalog content to the relevant audience.

    * **Meta Keywords** --- Enter the meta keywords for the product.
-A meta keyword is a specific type of a meta tag that appears in the HTML code of a web page and helps tell search engines what the topic of the page is.
+A meta keyword is a specific type of meta tag that appears in the HTML code of a web page and helps tell search engines what the topic of the page is.
    * **Meta Title** --- Enter the meta title for the product.
-A meta title is what is seen by search engine users and helps a search engine to index the page.
+A meta title is what is seen by the search engine users and helps a search engine to index the page.
    * **Meta Description** --- Enter the meta description for the product.
-A meta description summarizes a page content.
+A meta description summarizes a page's content.
 Search engines show a meta description in search results if they see the searched phrase in the description.

    Click the |IcTranslations| **Translations** icon to provide spelling for different languages.
 Click the |IcTranslationsC| **Default Language** icon to return to the single-language view.